openssl/openssl/xof.md

 Currently EVP_DigestFinalXOF() uses a flag to check that it is only invoked once.
 It returns an error if called more than once.
 When initially written it also did a reset, but that code was removed as it was deemed to be incorrect.

+If we remove the flag check, then the core code will potentially call low level squeeze code in a older provider that does not handle returning correct data for multiple calls.
+To counter this the provider needs a mechanism to indicate that multiple calls are allowed.
+This could just be a new gettable flag (having a separate provider function should not be necessary).

 #### Proposal 1